husenEF/js-roadmap/contributing.md

 ### Update your repo
-before we update your repo have been forked, you need to update first, follow this step to update/rebase your local repo
+before update your repo have been forked, you need to update with `main` branch from [main repo](https://github.com/husenEF/js-roadmap), follow this step to update/rebase your local repo
 ```clis
 $ git remote add upstream git@github.com:husenEF/js-roadmap.git
 $ git fetch upstream